-Welcome to Melbourne’s largest specialist economics bookshop.
-Prosper Australia also has an extensive library with journals, reports and books dating back over one hundred years.
-Our bookshop has the most relevant material available on the subjects of economics, equity and social justice.
+Welcome to one of Melbourne’s largest specialist economics bookshop.
+Earthsharing Australia also has an extensive library of journals, reports and books dating back over one hundred years.
+Our bookshop has relevant material available on the subjects of economics, equity and social justice.
+Visit the online bookshop at our Prosper Australia website.

 Unlocking the Riches of Oz